PBandJLogic/AppliedMasking-DXF2GCODE2LASER/windows_executables/README_EXECUTABLES.md

 - Export corrected G-code files

 ### Usage
-1. Double-click `GCodeAdjuster.exe` to launch
+**On Mac:** Double-click `GCodeAdjuster` to launch **On Windows:** Double-click `GCodeAdjuster.exe` to launch (must be built on Windows)

-2. Click "Load G-code File" to select your G-code file
+1. Click "Load G-code File" to select your G-code file
-3. Enter expected target coordinates (left and right points)
+2. Enter expected target coordinates (left and right points)
-4. Enter actual measured coordinates
+3. Enter actual measured coordinates
-5. Click "Adjust G-code" to calculate corrections
+4. Click "Adjust G-code" to calculate corrections
-6. Review the results and validation status
+5. Review the results and validation status
-7. Use "Save Adjusted G-code" to export the corrected file
+6. Use "Save Adjusted G-code" to export the corrected file

 ## Important Notes